 The way they do it is to immediately test everyone suspected of infection or exposure to the disease.
-Then tell patients the results quickly: in minutes or hours, not days.
-Then, whenever authorities find someone who tested positive, he's immediately interviewed to find his recent contacts.
-Then everyone he might have had contact with is immediately notified and told to self-isolate and get a free test.
-The process of rapid testing and contacttracing is then repeated for his recent contacts.
+They tell patients the results quickly: in minutes or hours, not days.
+Then, whenever they find someone who tested positive, he's immediately interviewed, to find his recent contacts.
+Then everyone he might have had contact with is immediately notified, and told to self-isolate and get a free test.
+The process of rapid testing and contact-tracing is then repeated for his recent contacts.

-That's how South Korea largely stopped its epidemic, in less than a month, without closing down the nation's economy.
+That's how South Korea largely stopped their epidemic, in less than a month, without closing down their economy.

-We can do it, too - but not if we follow Dr. Atlas' bad advice.
+We can do it, too - but not if we follow Dr. Atlas's bad advice.

-David A. Burton has degrees in Systems Science and Computer Sciences, and he created the sealevel.info climatology website.
-Follow him on Twitter: @ncdave4life.
+David A. Burton has degrees in Systems Science and Computer Sciences, and he created the sealevel.info climatology web site.
+Follow him on Twitter: @ncdave4life